openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 	}
 }

-// At this point we now know the location of the pixel
+// At this point, we now know the location of the pixel
 // whose color is closest to our target color:
 // (xOfPixelWithClosestColor, yOfPixelWithClosestColor)